 In May 2017, a report was submitted to the Federal Council on the current situation and outlook for biomonitoring in Switzerland.
 An initial report, the Federal Council’s response to the parliamentary intervention Moser 08.3223, was published in 2009 and gave an overview of the HBM projects in Switzerland up to that time.
-The new report takes stock of the current situation and provides an outlook for the future.
+The report from 2017 takes stock of the current situation and provides an outlook for the future.

 Between 2010 and 2012, Switzerland participated in DEMOCOPHES, the first HBM study coordinated at a European level.
 In each of the 17 participating countries, up to 120 mother-child couples were invited to provide urine and hair samples, which were then analysed for several known chemicals.
 In addition, the mothers filled in a questionnaire about behaviours and habits relevant for the exposure to these substances.